Extragradient methods for mean field games of controls and mean field type FBSDEs: Introduction

 \subsection{Main contributions}

 In this article, we present a probabilistic numerical method to solve monotone FBSDEs of the form \eqref{general fbsde introduction}.
-In the case of mean field games \eqref{general fbsde introduction}, it can be seen as a natural extension of previously developed algorithm for monotone games.
+Even outside of the mean field regime, the proposed method is new.
 For this method, we give theoretical convergence rates.
 In particular we show that under sufficiently strong monotonicity assumptions linear convergence is achieved by the algorithm including for mean field games of controls.
-The numerical scheme we propose is not sensitive to the addition of common noise, in the sense that the convergence rate is unchanged (although the simulation cost for each iteration is larger from a practical viewpoint).
+The scheme we propose is not sensitive to the addition of common noise, in the sense that the convergence rate is unchanged (although the simulation cost for each iteration is larger from a practical viewpoint).
+In a last section we present a particle method inspired by this approach and give explicit bounds on the convergence rate of this numerical scheme.